UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom.rst

     their generous donation.
 Print the email to the terminal and return to the original prompt.

-It is fine (for now) to forget new donors once the script quits running.
+It is fine (for now) for the program not to store the names of the new donors that had been added, in other words, to forget new donors once the script quits running.

 Creating a Report
 ------------------

-* If the user (you) selected "Create a Report", print a list of your donors, sorted by total historical donation amount.
+* If the user (you) selected "Create a Report," print a list of your donors, sorted by total historical donation amount.

-  - Include Donor Name, total donated, number of donations and average donation amount as values in each row.
+  - Include Donor Name, total donated, number of donations, and average donation amount as values in each row.
 You do not need to print out all their donations, just the summary info.
   - Using string formatting, format the output rows as nicely as possible.
-The end result should be tabular (values in each column should align with those above and below)
+The end result should be tabular (values in each column should align with those above and below).
   - After printing this report, return to the original prompt.

 * At any point, the user should be able to quit their current task and return